tsionnigate21/Complain-Sentiment-analysis/README.md

 </div>

-4. Creating word cloud with word sizes based on frequency -Used the frequency if the words to determine the size.
+13. Creating word cloud with word sizes based on frequency -Used the frequency if the words to determine the size.
 <div align = "center">
 <img src = "Images/Wordcloud.png" width = "700")>
 </div>

-- The red is the negative words from the complaints.
-- The blue is the positive words from the complaints.

-## Data Summary

-## Data Analysis

 ##Conclusion
+--